Single-Use Plastic Bags Banned In the U.S.

 Finally!
-Single Use Plastic Bags Banned in the US!
+Single-Use Plastic Shopping Bags are Banned in the US!

-It is with great excitement that we tell you that the President today banned single use plastic bags from the United States!
-The announcement was made earlier today at a press conference and according to the President this ban will set the United States on a path towards sustainability.
+It is with great excitement that we tell you that the President today banned single-use plastic bags from the United States!
+The announcement was made earlier today at a press conference and according to the President, this ban will set the United States on a path toward sustainability.

 This country-wide ban was modeled after the disposable bag bans currently in place in cities and towns across the U.S. and the hope is that we can continue to build on this success.
 This ban will certainly bring a lot of changes and alter people’s habits, but the implications on the environment will be incredible.